fenekku/commandeer/README.md

 Take command of your command line.

 Commandeer easily deals with getting data from the command line to variables.
 Period.
-It does this little thing well and it lets *you* deal with the rest.
+It does this little thing well and lets *you* deal with the rest.

 Usage